LeadingEDJE/stackmanager/README.md

 * `deploy` - Create or update a CloudFormation stack for a specific environment/region using a ChangeSet.
 By default exits after creating the changeset, but can `--auto-apply`.
 * `apply` - Apply a previously created ChangeSet
 * `delete` - Delete an existing CloudFormation stack
+* `upload` - Uploads a local file to S3.
+Utility method to prevent the need to use the AWS CLI or other tools.

 ### deploy